Restaurant Marketing: 26 Trends and Ideas for 2023

 12. Restaurant Reputation Management

-Bloom Intelligence is directly integrated with Google and Facebook.
-Anytime a guest makes a review on these platforms or through a review request, these reviews are all pulled into one platform for easy management of reviews along with detailed reporting.
+Bloom Intelligence is directly integrated with Google, Facebook, Yelp, and TripAdvisor.
+Anytime a guest makes a review on these platforms or through a direct review request, these reviews are all pulled into the platform for easy management of reviews along with detailed reporting.

 The ability to respond to reviews, generate automated reports, and see guest sentiment trends using Bloom artificial intelligence will save you hours of work per location per month.